 Home to the Jacob's Pillow Dance Festival, several venerable summer camps, the Becket Arts Center and the offbeat Dream Away Lodge, the town has vast woodlands, as well as lakes, ponds and brooks.
 It shares with the adjacent town of Washington the 16,500-acre October Mountain State Forest, the largest of the state-owned forests.

-The town was originally known as Plantation Number 4 when it was first settled in 1740, one of four towns along a wilderness trail stretching from the lower Housatonic Valley
+The town was originally known as Plantation Number 4 when it was first settled in 1740, one of four towns along a wilderness trail stretching from the lower Housatonic Valley to the Connecticut Valley.

 Utilizing the vast expanse of woodland, a saw mill was established by the earliest settlers in the mid-18th century.
 The town's lumber industry thrived through the 19th century, along with dairy farms, raw silk processing and other industries such as basketry.

 When tracks for the Western Railroad were laid in 1840, much of the population along what is now Route 8 shifted five miles northward from Becket Center to Becket Village.
-A disastrous flood in 1927 wiped

 Attracting more fishermen